-The Evangelism/Discipleship major is designed to provide students with the knowledge and skills needed for pursuing a ministry of outreach and discipleship as an evangelist, a member of a church-planting team (both national and international), a local church evangelist, teacher, or leader in outreach and discipleship ministries.
+The Evangelism/Discipleship major is designed to provide students with the knowledge and skills needed for pursuing a ministry of outreach and discipleship as an evangelist, a member of a church-planting team (both national and international), a local-church evangelist, a teacher, or a leader in outreach and discipleship ministries.

-- Be able to clearly and confidently proclaim the gospel of Jesus Christ from the Scriptures to the diverse cultures of our contemporary world - Be able to articulate a philosophy of evangelism and discipleship ministry that is sensitive to the realities of Scripture and culture - Understand current issues and models of church planting and church growth - Develop skills that enable them to function effectively in an outreach and discipleship ministry of a local church
+- be able to clearly and confidently proclaim the gospel of Jesus Christ from the Scriptures to the diverse cultures of our contemporary world; - be able to articulate a philosophy of evangelism and discipleship ministry that is sensitive to the realities of Scripture and culture; - understand current issues and models of church planting and church growth; and - develop skills that enable them to function effectively in an outreach and discipleship ministry of a local church.

 The Evangelism/Discipleship major is built upon the undergraduate core curriculum.
 In addition to the core 40 hours of General Studies, 15 hours of Ministry Studies, and 40 hours of Bible and Theology, the Department of World Missions and Evangelism has specified an additional 30 hours of departmental requirements in skill-focused courses; students in the major will develop vocational skills in evangelism and discipleship to serve the local church in fulfilling the Great Commission.
-Please refer to the optimal schedule available at www.moody.edu for a comprehensive, semester-by-semester academic plan to obtain your degree by following an optimal course sequence during your studies at Moody.